potassco/xclasp/README.md

 # xclasp [![Deprecated](https://img.shields.io/badge/status-deprecated-yellow.svg)](https://github.com/potassco/clasp)

+> A variant of the clasp solver for extracting learned constraints

+## Overview

 `xclasp` was an extension of the answer set solver [`clasp`](https://github.com/potassco/clasp) that allowed for logging the learned constraints.